mclevey/CV/cv_mclevey.md

 # Op-Eds, Public Talks, Non-Reviewed Writing

+\ind Review of David Johnson (2017) *A Fractured Profession: Commercialization and Conflict in Academic Science*.
+Baltimore: Johns Hopkins University Press.
+Review published in *American Journal of Sociology*.

 \ind Allyson Stokes and John McLevey.
 2017.
 "The Cultural Sociology Research Cluster in the Canadian Sociological Association and the CSA 2017 Annual Meeting."
 Newsletter of the Culture Section of the American Sociological Association.